cristiangavriliu/emotion-rate/README.md

 | Cristian Gavriliu    | LMU, M.Sc.
 HCI  |
 | Tudor Teofanescu | LMU, M.Sc.
 Computer Science |

+## License

+This project is for **personal use only** and is intended as a reference point for the projects I have completed during my studies.

 ---

-For further details, see the **full research paper** on EmotionRate and its development.
+For further details, see the **full research paper** and **final presentation** on EmotionRate and its development.